-Writing a university essay in English
+Writing a university essay in English without AI.

 Essay Writing

+So, what to do?
+What are is the best way to write an essay?
 Here are some tips for writing good university essays in English.
 This is not the be-all and end-all for essay writing, but it can help lift your writing game.

 To start with, an essay has a few important elements.